-Meeting March / April
+7.5 Meeting March / April

-Halfway through the dual work period, there is a meeting between the dual student, the dual coordinator, and the company supervisor.
+Halfway through the dual work period, there is a meeting between the dual student, the company supervisor, the dual teacher, and the dual coordinator.
 You are responsible for preparing this meeting (agenda, report, recording the agreements made, etc.).
 It is up to the student to compile an agenda with input from the dual coordinator as an introduction round, organizational side of dual work period (assessment, report, presentation, graduation internship), tell what you have done so far, impression of your company supervisor about your work, the plans / projects for the remaining period.
 In consultation with the company supervisor, the student can add additional items to the agenda.
 A very nice structure for presenting the projects you have worked on so far is to mention for each project:

 - 1. context (of the project)

 - 2. skills used (skills that you have learned at the university, but also skills used that you have learned during the project)

 - 3. knowledge learned

-- 4. duration (of the project)

-- 5. role (your role within this project)
+- 4. duration (of the project) - 5. role (your role within this project)